brewster76/fuzzy-archer/README.md

 - Configurable news items
 - More config options for charts
 - Gauges, charts, stats and history items are now shown and ordered explicitly using a configuration list.
+- Mulit-language linking support: you can switch languages vie dropdown in multi-language installations
 - localization throughout charts and gauges (the stats and history page still depends on the systems locale, see https://github.com/weewx/weewx/issues/867)
 - Bugfixes and enhancements